AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 ## Configure access to PI Data Archive Security tables, PI point data, and optional AF server

-For the following PI Server data, you will need to enable read access to the PI identity, PI group, or PI user that the PI to Data Hub Agent is connecting as.
-For AF Server, ensure the AF Identity that the PI to Data Hub Agent is connecting as has read access to the elements and attributes to be transferred.
+For the following PI Data Archive security configuration items, you will need to enable read access to the PI identity, PI group, or PI user that the PI to Data Hub Agent is connecting as.

 - Archive data (PIARCDATA Security table)